Eargo: History

+Christian Gormsen was named CEO in the summer of 2016 and served until June 2023, when William Brownie replaced him.

+Eargo filed for an IPO on September 25, 2020, and was officially listed on NASDAQ on October 16, 2020.
+In 2022, Patient Square Capital, a healthcare investment firm, became the majority owner of Eargo.
+The company was taken private by Patient Square Capital in January 2024, and its stock was delisted from NASDAQ.

+That same year, in April, Eargo agreed to a $34.37 million settlement with the U.S. Department of Justice for allegedly submitting, “claims for hearing aid devices for reimbursement to the Federal Employees Health Benefits Program (FEHBP) that contained unsupported hearing loss diagnosis codes.”
+Eargo denied the allegations.

+In April 2025, Eargo merged with Hearx to create LXE Hearing, an over-the-counter hearing aid company.
+Nic Klopper, CEO of Hearx, will serve as CEO of the merged company and William Brownie will serve as COO.
+Nic Klopper, CEO of Hearx, will serve as CEO of the merged company and William Brownie will serve as COO.

 Products

 Eargo hearing aids are certified Class 2 medical devices.
-Their design is modeled after the standard fishing fly, with a small speaker surrounded by medical-grade silicone fibers (for which the company uses the trademark Flexi Fibers).; the fibers allow natural bass sounds to flow more freely into the ear canal, so that only treble ranges require amplification.
+Their design is modeled after the standard fishing fly, with a small speaker surrounded by medical-grade silicone fibers (for which the company uses the trademark Flexi Fibers); the fibers allow natural bass sounds to flow more freely into the ear canal, so that only treble ranges require amplification.

 The devices come in two sizes and are pre-programmed with four standard profiles.
 To change the setting, wearers double-tap their ear, and an acoustic switch changes the sound profile.
 The settings for the devices in each ear can be changed independently.
 Users can also send their personal audiograms to licensed hearing professionals at Eargo who will custom-calibrate the device for that individual's specific needs.
 The hearing aids can be charged using a portable charging device that is sold with them, and are designed to hold a charge for up to 16 hours.
 The charging device itself is designed to last up to a week on a single charge.

-The company's founders have stated that these devices are designed with younger people in mind to overcome the stigma surrounding standard, bulky hearing aids.
-The product designer is Ammunition Design Group, which modeled the shape of the charger on a river rock and designed it for ease of use and high visibility of the hearing aids within; the company logo is based on a visualization of a digital recording of Florent Michel saying "Eargo".